How to Recover After a Sleepless Night with the Kids

 This is not a sleep training post.

 First and foremost, this is NOT a sleep training post.
 Additionally, this post will not teach you how to let your newborn cry it out.
 In fact, this post has generally nothing to do with your child; but instead, is specifically focused on you.
 This post is for the mom that can’t sleep due to anxiety.
 Yep, it’s about that twitch that won’t go away.
-The largest elephant in the room and the one thing the turns every night into a sleepless night with the kids.
+The largest elephant in the room and the one thing that turns every night into a sleepless night with the kids.
 So, if you’re ready to open up about it, I’ve got some pretty helpful tips just for you.

 Anxiety is a fixation